Skip to main content

 Reishi can reduce daytime anxiety in some patients by lowering elevated cortisol and supporting a calmer nervous system baseline.
 It is gentler than prescription anti-anxiety medications, so it is a better fit for mild to moderate stress patterns.
 For severe anxiety or panic disorder, it is an adjunct, not a primary treatment.

 Reishi has no caffeine and no stimulant effect.
 It is closer to a chamomile tea on the energy spectrum, with a much stronger and longer-lasting biological signal.
-Some people sip reishi tea during the day for calm focus, while keeping the larger dose for evening.
+Some patients sip reishi tea during the day for calm focus, while keeping the larger dose for evening.

 Deep-Dive Questions